isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 Calculations are done in javascript on the following events:

- * Page load: When the add or edit form is first loaded and behaviors are attached, the module will attempt to calculate the value of any auto calculated field.
+ * Page load: When the add or edit form is first loaded and behaviors are attached, the module will attempt to calculate the value of any auto-calculated field.
  * Change: When a field that is an addend for any auto-calculated field is changed, the calculations will be run again, summing any fields that are dependent on the changed field.